(Edit: This post is from 2011, but I have changed the appropriate links to be relevant to SxSW's panel picker of this year!)

 How to vote for my entry in SxSW 201

-Go here to the page with info about my talk, create an account (click the link in the top to log in, and then create an account – filling it in will take 10 seconds, then go back to this link for my talk) and then click the thumbs up (just once)!
+Go here to the page with info about my talk (Edit: It's now expired), create an account (click the link in the top to log in, and then create an account – filling it in will take 10 seconds, then go back to this link for my talk) and then click the thumbs up (just once)!

 Speaking at South by Southwest